Camphill Village Trust – The Mediated Settlement

 16 December 2017 - Happy Christmas to all our wonderful donors and supporters.
 Action for Botton and the Esk Valley Camphill Community (EVCC) would not have been possible without you.
 And Botton without our resilient co-workers would be completely lost.
 Here is our latest newletter with updates and more.
 There are two versions:

-- This is the lower resolution version, which loads quickly.
+- Lower resolution version, loads quickly

 SUBMISSION BY BOTTON VILLAGE FAMILY GROUP (BVFG)

 North York Moors National Park (NYMNP) Planning Policy Review – 2017

 29 November 2017 - The BVFG is a group of 90 family members of Botton Village residents who have been actively campaigning on behalf of their loved ones in Botton Village since 2011.
 This is a general statement of shared views and proposals with regard to the current Planning Policy Review.
 It relates to a planning application by the Camphill Village Trust (CVT) to make alterations to Botton Village referred to as the 'Masterplan'.

 Please find the BVFG submission by clicking here.

 15 June 2017 - Well folks.
 The sun is out, the grass is ris, You must wonder where the mediation is?
 Well there is an answer in our newsletter, though not a rhyming one.

 We hope that it all comes to a happy conclusion before too long.
 AfB as you know remain committed to seeing the mediation through and campaigning has been suspended for the time being.
 We remain circling however in a holding pattern but ready to soar back into action, just like the grass and the birdies, should needs must.